Chapter 8 : The Shrieking Shack

 “Rora!
 Look here!”
-Sirius calls me back to the conversation.
-He is at my side, feasting on a chicken leg.
+Remus calls to me from across the table as we eat.
+He is feasting on a chicken leg and a large bar of chocolate simultaneously.
+I noticed the general pallor that had plagued him last week had subsided, and he looked comparatively glowing.
 He holds out a piece of parchment to me.
 It has a time and location scrawled across it.

 “This is our meeting place, pass it down,” he whispers with a giddy look.